rt3115/English-To-ASL-Gloss/README.md

 Object/subject first, in this case, who?
 She, she what?
 She's upset.
 To clean it up, we remove all ' and plural as they are not needed. \
 **More details on the grammar works, further down in this document**

+#### Test Sentences
+* It is so hot outside -> OUTSIDE HOT \
+* Tilden married Elizabeth Cole, who was a former student at the California School for the Deaf -> TILDEN MARRIED PERSON NAME ELIZABETH COLE SELF STUDENT BEFORE CA SCHOOL FOR DEAF \

 ## Known Issues

 ## Language Choice